rokucommunity/brighterscript/docs/plugins.md

 ## Compiler API

-Objects in the brighterscript compiler implement a number of events that you can listen to.
+Objects in the brighterscript compiler dispatch a number of events that you can listen to.
 These events allow you to peek / modify the objects that the compiler manipulates.

-An object re-emits all the events of the child objects it owns.

 The top level object is the `ProgramBuilder` which runs the overall process: preparation, running the compiler (`Program`) and producing the output.

 `Program` is the compiler itself; it handles the creation of program objects (`Scope`, `BrsFile`, `XmlFile`) and overal validation.

+`BrsFile` is a `.brs` or `.bs` file; its AST can be modified by a plugin.

+`XmlFile` is a component; it doesn't have a proper AST currently but it can be "patched".

 `Scope` is a logical group of files; for instance `source` files, or each component's individual scope (XML definition, related components and imported scripts).
 A file can be included in multiple scopes.

-`BrsFile` is a `.brs` or `.bs` file; its AST can be modified by a plugin.

-`XmlFile` is a component; it doesn't have a proper AST currently but it can be "patched".
+> Files are superficially validated after parsing, then re-validated as part of the scope they are included in.

+### API definition

 ```typescript
 export interface CompilerPlugin {